sodadata/soda-core/docs/documentation/filtering.md

 The `CUSTOMER_TRANSACTIONS` table has a `DATE` column.
 Each day new customer transaction rows are added, but we want our scans to only run on the transactions of the last day.
-In order to do so we can add a `filter` to our Scan YAML file:
+In order to do so we can add a `filter` to our scan YAML file:

 {% raw %}
 ```yaml